 The Light and Shade Method

-This is maintaining a higher temperature at one end of the vivarium, whilst maintaining a lower temperature at the opposite end of the vivarium.
+Maintaining a higher temperature at one end of the vivarium, whilst maintaining a lower temperature at the opposite end of the vivarium, is the basis of reptile care.
 The light and shade method improves upon this approach as it also includes the provision of the correct quantity of full-spectrum+UVB light as part of the gradient to create usable zoning of ‘heat and light’ to ‘cool and shade’.

 The sun projects all of the terrestrial wavelengths of light from UVB to Infra-Red-B into our world.
 This is a single source of energy, supplying us all with heat, visible light and UV.
 It is therefore important that we do not split up heat and light sources within captivity.